protontypes/open-sustainable-technology/README.md

 - [WeeForest](https://github.com/MNeverOff/wee-forest) - Aims to make the data about trees in Great Britain more accessible and understandable, whilst still maintaining good industry practices.
 - [forestdata](https://github.com/Cidree/forestdata) - An R package designed to provide users with easy access to various forestry and land use datasets.
 - [Netflora](https://github.com/NetFlora/Netflora) - The Netflora Project involves the application of geotechnologies in forest automation and carbon stock mapping in native forest areas in Western Amazonia.
+- [knfi](https://github.com/SYOUNG9836/knfi) - An R package was developed to efficiently manage and analyze large-scale National Forest Inventory (NFI) data in South Korea, streamlining the process of monitoring forest ecosystem changes using extensive nationwide survey data.
 - [Castor](https://github.com/bcgov/castor) - A spatial, large-scale analytical model for simulating forest harvest and it's potential influence on other forest values (e.g., wildlife habitat).

 ### Forest Remote Sensing